MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ## Key design strategies

-As you design your workload, you need to define and refine the user and system flows for your workload.
-User flows map the the user's journey through the application or system.
-They highlighting the user interface, interactions, decisions, and steps a user takes to accomplish a task.
-The perspective is user-centric, emphasizing user experience and interface design.
-System flows focus on internal processes, data movement, input and output processing, and interactions between various system components, backend services, and external APIs.
-The perspective is more technical than user.
+When you design your workload, it's essential to define and refine both the user and system flows.
+User flows chart the journey of a user through your application or system.
+They underscore the user interface, interactions, decisions, and the steps required to complete a task.
+This user-centric perspective prioritizes user experience and interface design.

+System flows focus into the internal workings of your application.
+It encompasses data movement, input processing, output processing, and interactions among system components, backend services, and external APIs.
+This technical perspective focuses on the intricate details of how the system operates internally.

+By understanding these flows, you can strategically enhance the reliability of the most crucial aspects of your workload.
+This approach allows you to prioritize flows with stringent availability requirements, while appropriately deprioritizing those with less critical demands.

+You should identify and define flows early in the design phase of your workload.
+It grants you a clearer understanding of the foundational elements that influence your design choices, especially in relation to the reliability of your workload.
+This proactive planning facilitates a more robust and dependable workload.
+It aligns your architectural decisions closely with the reliability goals of your workload.

 ### Identify all user and system flows